drasko/drasko.github.io/_posts/2016-08-25-introducing-mainflux-lite.md

 ---
 ## Taming the Mainflux Development Hurdle

 So, you tested [Mainflux](https://github.com/Mainflux/mainflux) and you like it.
 You want to get your feet wet in new technologies - like [Go](https://golang.org/), [NATS](http://nats.io/) or [InfluxDB](https://influxdata.com/).
-Or you just want to modify and custommize Mainflux to your needs.
+Or you are familiar with these already and you want to modify and customize Mainflux to your needs.

 It's easy - you did `git clone` of all the microservices repos and... what now?

 Weel - you must surely start NATS broker.
-And then Core.
+And then mainflux Core.
 Which will connect to MongoDB (so you better start Mongo first).
 And finally you will have to start some of the API servers - for example [mainflux-http-server](https://github.com/Mainflux/mainflux-http-server).

 OK, so far so good.